 - You can roll over funds into a state-sponsored 529 plan.

-Parents can save money for college as they spend with college reward credit cards.
-These cards will pay cash back from credit card purchases that is deposited directly into a college savings plan.
+Parents can save money for their kids' college costs as they spend with college reward credit cards.
+These cards pay cash back from credit card purchases that is deposited directly into a college savings plan, such as a 529 plan.
 The more you spend, the more you save for college.

-Before signing up for a college rewards card, check the offering carefully to make sure that your state's 529 plan is included as one of the participating states.
-Also you should remember that the interest rate on your card can be higher than normal credit cards.
-If you plan to carry a balance on the card, you may be better off with a low-interest card and making your own 529 college savings contributions.
+Remember that the interest rate on your card can be higher than some other credit cards.
+If you plan to carry a balance on the card, you may be better off with a low-interest card and making your own 529 college savings contributions seperately.

-Savings bonds remain a favorite of senior citizens who appreciate the safety and security that purchasing a savings bond can offer.
+Savings bonds remain a favorite of senior citizens who appreciate the safety and security that savings bonds offer.
 College savers who would like more information on U.S. Savings Bonds can visit the Treasury Department's website.